8 Unique Ways Introverts Interact With The World

-Crowds are loud, congested and very stimulating sensorily.
-The threshold of stimulation for introverts is lower than extraverts.
+Crowds are loud, congested, and very stimulating sensorily.
+The threshold of stimulation for introverts is lower than extroverts.
 This overstimulating leaves them feeling drained and irritable.
 Taking meticulous note of their surroundings and reacting and to so many stimuli is a task or chore.
-Extroverts have a tendency to 'feeding' off the situation, introverts don't.
+Extroverts have a tendency to 'feed' off the situation, introverts don't.

 Small talk bores introverts.
 They can feel intimidated or quickly exhausted.
 They listen more than speak in crowds.
 It is not always that they are shy, rather they prioritize social interactions differently.

 They can 'feed' off their social surroundings, but there has to be intellectually stimulating or emotionally invested content present.

 They Are Successful On Stage, Not The Engagement After

 The myth that introverts are shy or not strong-willed, are exactly that, myths.
 Many public speakers are introverted in nature.
 Their detail oriented nature's lead them to prepare very thoroughly prepare for their 'performances'.